 Robert Graves, the poet and novelist best known for I, Claudius, wrote and published his memoir of the First World War, Good-Bye to All That, in 1929, during what he later described as a “complicated domestic crisis.”
 This was something of an understatement.
 Graves had been living with his wife, Nancy Nicholson, their four children, and the poet Laura Riding, whom he’d invited to join them from America, in a ménage à trois, first in Cairo and then in London.
 During that time he fell rapidly out of love with Nicholson (relegated to a boat in the river with their kids) and into it with Riding.

-Riding and Graves somehow survived their falls, and after Riding was out of the hospital they moved to Majorca on the suggestion of Gertrude Stein.
-(Phibbs and Nicholson, for their part, fell in love, and lived together for several years on the boat.)
+Riding and Graves both survived their falls, and after Riding was out of the hospital they moved to Majorca on the suggestion of Gertrude Stein.
+(Phibbs and Nicholson fell in love themselves, and lived together for some years on the boat.)
 It was in Majorca, in the wake of all this, that Graves began work on the memoir.
-And so Good-Bye to All That became, he wrote, “my bitter leave-taking of England where I had recently broken a good many conventions; quarreled with, or been disowned by, most of my friends; been grilled by the police on a suspicion of attempted murder [Riding’s—the police also nabbed and questioned Phibbs, but both were let go once it was clear that Riding had jumped of her own volition]; and ceased to care what anyone thought of me.”
+And so Good-Bye to All That became, he wrote, “my bitter leave-taking of England where I had recently broken a good many conventions; quarreled with, or been disowned by, most of my friends; been grilled by the police on a suspicion of attempted murder [Riding’s—the police also nabbed and questioned Phibbs]; and ceased to care what anyone thought of me.”
 He wrote it in just under three months.
 He badly needed the money.

 Graves had always been difficult, unpopular.
 He spent the last five years of his secondary education at Charterhouse School, where he was a frequent victim of bullying and generally miserable.
 One of his teachers there, however, was the mountain climber George Mallory, “not long up from Cambridge and so youthful-looking as to be often mistaken for a member of the school.”
 Mallory took Graves under his wing, took him out climbing and hiking in the countryside, and introduced him to the world of contemporary poetry.

-In early 1914 there was a school debate at Charterhouse.
-It was one of those great pompous debating society affairs, on the question of compulsory military service.
+In early 1914 there was a school debate at Charterhouse, one of those debating society affairs robed in pomp and ritual, on the question of compulsory military service.
 Graves, who’d resigned from the school’s Officers’ Training Corps “in revolt against the theory of implicit obedience to orders,” led the argument against.
 He lost.
 The final tally was 113 in favor, six opposed.
-Graves graduated that spring and won a scholarship to study classics at St. John’s College, Oxford, but it would be five years before he attended.
-Of the other students who’d opposed the draft with Graves, only one survived the war.
+Graves graduated that spring and won a scholarship to study classics at St. John’s College, Oxford, but it would be five years before he’d attend.
+Of the other five students who’d opposed the draft with Graves, only one survived the war.

 Graves enlisted almost immediately after the outbreak of hostilities, outraged at propaganda reports that the Germans were committing war crimes in Belgium.
 Commissioned in the Royal Welch Fusiliers, he proved himself immediately and massively unpopular with fellow officers.
 He was of German descent (full name: Robert von Ranke Graves), suspicious of authority, quirky, gangly, opinionated.1 The enlisted men liked him.
 They arrived at the front in May of 1915.